What makes Gilbert THE Location for Life Sciences?

 - Over 2 million square feet of state-of-the-art hospital and clinical research facilities including Banner Gateway Medical Center and Gilbert Hospital

-- Proximity to over 800 science and technology firms provides potential for collaborative partnerships.
+- Proximity to over 800 science and technology firms provides the potential for collaborative partnerships

-- Gilbert offers access to 1 million individuals within a 30-minute commute – for the Phoenix metro area, this represents 71% of the health-sciences workforce
+- Gilbert offers access to over 1 million workers within a 30-minute commute

-- 41.5% of Gilbert residents holding a bachelor’s degree or higher
+- 45% of Gilbert residents hold a bachelor’s degree or higher

 For additional information about Gilbert’s labor force, employment densities, top employers, and educational attainment and resources, please visit our Talent Pipeline page.

 - Since 2002, Phoenix MSA employment in research, testing and medical labs has grown by 95%, to over 7,000 employees